Customers

 Messages Tab

 • If you wish to enter messages that appear on all vendors, enter them into the Messages tab.
-Review [Main] Features > Custom Messages for instructions to create messages.
+Review Custom Messages for instructions to create messages.

 Copying Default Values

 To copy the default values from the root folder into the subfolders, filter down each default value for each entry field within each tab.
-Review the Change Defaults Filter Down Data and Globally Edit Data section for detailed instructions on this copy process.
+Review the Edit Defaults, Filter Down Data, and Globally Change Data section for detailed instructions on this copy process.

 Click the OK button to return to the options window.

-Repeat the steps above if you wish to set different default settings for subfolders other than the ones set for the root Customer folder.
+Repeat the steps above if you wish to set different default settings for subfolders than the defaults set for the root Customer folder.